New era for energy

-However, there are trends making an appearance that stimulate debate around smaller consumer constituents, and the impact their habits can induce.
+However, there are energy trends making an appearance that stimulate debate around smaller consumer constituents, and the impact their habits can induce.
 One trend that tackles the context in question is the “prosumer model”.

-The Emerging “Prosumer Model” and Its Premise
+The emerging “Prosumer Model” and its premise

 The contemplation over efficient energy usage and consumer habits have resulted in creation of a new consumer model, called “prosumer” which reflects a phenomenon where customers both produce and consume energy, whilst existing beyond direct subsidy.

 Prosumption is being advocated within the European Union, with campaigns seeking to promote its adaptation across the member states.
 The EU’s Renewable Energy Directive II refers to the “renewable self-consumer” as a customer that operates within its premises, who generates renewable electricity for its own consumption, and as such, may store and sell self-generated renewable electricity.
-In the category of prosumer fall household, commercial and industrial parties who produce, self-consume and modulate their utilization of renewable energy
+In the category of prosumer fall household, commercial and industrial parties who produce, self-consume and modulate their utilization of renewable energy.

 Prosumers are considered as a highly-impactful factor towards overcoming the intermittency challenges of renewable energy-generating systems.